 Three state boarding schools have benefited from £5m in the Targeted Capital Fund Allocations for 2005-2008.

-Brymore School in Somerset will receive the funds to build a completely new boarding house and refurbish an existing one.
-Lancaster Royal Grammar School will replace existing boarding accomdation, and Burford School will increase its boarding provision.
+Brymore School in Somerset will receive the funds to build a completely new boarding house and refurbish an existing one with an end of tenancy clean each term.
+Lancaster Royal Grammar School will replace existing boarding accomodation, and Burford School will increase its boarding provision.